twinfoundation/api/packages/api-auth-entity-storage-service/docs/reference/classes/EntityStorageAuthenticationService.md

 # Class: EntityStorageAuthenticationService

-Implementation of the authentication service using entity storage.
+Implementation of the authentication component using entity storage.

 ## Implements

-- `IAuthenticationService`
+- `IAuthenticationComponent`

 ## Constructors